Isabel Lucas: Personal life

 Lucas has been described as having a shy and quiet personality.
 She has spoken about being overwhelmed by how people would see her when she went on her first audition for Home and Away.
 Acting has since helped her become confident and sociable.

 Lucas dated Chris Hemsworth after meeting him on the set of Home and Away, between 2005 and 2008.
-She then dated American actor Adrian Grenier, who broke up with her in July 2008 following a car accident also involving American actor Shia LaBeouf; Grenier saw Lucas hanging out with LaBeouf.
+She then dated American actor Adrian Grenier, who broke up with her in July 2008 following her car accident also involving American actor Shia LaBeouf; Grenier saw Lucas hanging out with LaBeouf.
 Lucas was in a relationship with Australian folk singer Angus Stone from 2010 to 2012.

 Lucas became a vegetarian after watching the documentary Earthlings in the house of Anthony Kiedis.
-In addition to her vegetarianism, Lucas is an animal lover and has stated that she has been since childhood.
+In addition to her vegetarianism, Lucas is an animal lover and has stated that she has been so since childhood.

 Lucas relocated to Australia from the United States in 2016 to work on Australian films that were in production at the time.
 In an article released after her departure from the U.S., she explained that she moved back to Australia to be around her family more and for the advantages of working on films in her home country.
-Lucas also stated that she usually travels back and forth between Los Angeles and Australia for film but prefers Australia as her permanent residence.
+Lucas also stated that she usually travels back and forth between Los Angeles and Australia for films but prefers Australia as her permanent residence.
 She resides in Byron Bay.

-In 2020, Lucas opted out of COVID-19 testing during the filming of Bosch & Rockit despite testing's being mandatory for participation in the shoot.
+In 2020, Lucas opted out of COVID-19 testing during the filming of Bosch & Rockit despite testing being mandatory for participation in the shoot.
 She lost her charity ambassador role with Plan International Australia in April that year because of her comments on vaccines, including that she did not "trust the path" of vaccination.
 She also supported anti-5G theories regarding its rollout in Australia and was a guest speaker at an anti-5G rally in October 2020 in Byron Bay, stating that 5G could be "potentially ushering a regime of total surveillance".
 In February 2021, Lucas showed support for Australian chef Pete Evans, who was banned from Instagram for his views on COVID-19 and vaccination, in an Instagram post about freedom of speech, comparing Evans to historical change-makers such as Jesus.